Progress Report

 Network analysis focusing on intestinal flora, cancer immunity, and metabolism

-We created a model mouse in which cancer development increases due to the accumulation of senescent cells and identified intestinal bacteria that promote the accumulation of senescent cells and the development of cancer.
+Using a model mouse in which cancer development increases due to the accumulation of senescent cells, we identified intestinal bacteria that promote the accumulation of senescent cells and the development of cancer.
 Furthermore, we discovered that age-related aging of B cells causes disturbances in the intestinal flora.

 We analyzed stresses in the tumor microenvironment that induce the expression of cancer-specific antigens through RNA metabolism and developed simultaneous measurement system for newly synthesized RNA and translation.